Echelon Wealth Partners Believes Canaccord Genuity (CCORF) Won't Stop Here

-Echelon Wealth Partners analyst Rob Goff maintained a Buy rating on Canaccord Genuity (CCORF) on January 25 and set a price target of C$15.00.
-The company’s shares closed last Thursday at $9.91, close to its 52-week high of $10.47.
+Echelon Wealth Partners analyst Rob Goff maintained a Buy rating on Canaccord Genuity (CCORF) yesterday and set a price target of C$17.00.
+The company’s shares closed last Monday at $10.40, close to its 52-week high of $10.49.

 See today’s analyst top recommended stocks >>